-- 24. We will therefore convene a series of workshops with industry and other stakeholders to identify what the quarterly reporting requirements should be for enforcement businesses and to explore potential research opportunities using existing data - 25.
-We will aim to introduce the quarterly reporting framework for completion as a prototype in the first half of the year and refine it with contributors so that by the end of the year a regular reporting format is agreed and in use. - 26.
+- 24. We will therefore convene a series of workshops with industry and other stakeholders to identify what the quarterly reporting requirements should be for enforcement businesses and to explore potential research opportunities using existing data. - 25.
 We will work with the debt advice sector to ascertain what regular or occasional input they can contribute to the evidence base on enforcement practice.